Magnificent Greek Castles

 When you think of castles, do you think of Greece?
 Most conjure images of Germany, Spain, Austria, France, Wales, or Scotland (and probably Disney).

-Greece estimates there are over twelve-hundred castles on their mainland and islands.
-There are so that Greece doesn’t even offer a complete count!
+Greece estimates there are over twelve hundred castles on its mainland and islands—there are so many that Greece doesn’t even offer a complete count!

 Many cultures have left their mark on Greece.
-Over millennia, numerous conquerors came and stayed.
-And each wave of conquest resulted in fortresses, towers, walled cities, and castles.
+Over millennia, numerous conquerors came and stayed, and each wave of conquest resulted in fortresses, towers, walled cities, and castles.
 Ancient Greece, the Byzantine Empire, Francs, Venetians, Genoans, Catalans, and the Ottomans all left remnants.
-And these historic buildings are, for the most part, in excellent shape.
+These historic buildings are, for the most part, in excellent shape.

 Greece sat at the crossroads, so these fascinating citadels embody distinct architectural styles and diverse cultural histories that formulate Greek identity today.
 This journey through the rich history and architecture of Greece’s fortress cities and castles taught me a lot.
 And honestly, this sample was hard to curate.